The Best Salmon Fishing Rivers New Zealand Map – 27 waters in all

 In the mid and late 1990s there were a number of substantial salmon smolt fingerling releases into Bluff Harbour.
 At one stage 400 salmon weighing between 1.3 and 9kg were caught by anglers fishing around Bluff Harbour in the space of a week.
 I also know of at least one salmon that was caught by a party of anglers fishing in one of the Fiordland Sounds.

-I doubt there is anyone who has caught a salmon in all 26 of these fishing waters.
-It is possible but would be difficult.
+I doubt there is anyone who has caught a salmon in all 27 of these fishing waters.
+It is possible but would require much effort.
 Now there is a challenge for you.
 Here is a story about a bloke catching four salmon from four Canterbury rivers during one season.
-Please note that this page is a “work in progress,” we will be adding to regularly.
+Please note that this page is a “work in progress,” we will be adding to it regularly.
 The best salmon fishing rivers New Zealand map.

 The best salmon fishing rivers New Zealand map.
 On mobile devices click the map and drag to expand.